asrafilll/bakso-keju/README.md

 - Inventory
   - Product
   - Branch
-  - Media
+  - Order Source
   - Quantity

 # Relationship

 - Product depends on Category
-- Inventory depends on Product, Media, and Branch
+- Inventory depends on Product, Order Source, and Branch
-- Order depends on Customer, Media, and Branch
+- Order depends on Customer, Order Source, and Branch
 - Line item depends on Order and Product